Hampton Hargate Primary School

 - Bishop Grosseteste University

 A postgraduate certificate in education (PGCE) with qualified teacher status (QTS) will allow you to teach in state schools in England and may allow you to teach in other parts of the UK.

 It may also allow you to teach overseas, though you should always check what qualifications are needed in the country you’d like to teach in.

 Many PGCE courses include credits that count toward a Master’s degree.

 - Course length

 - 1 year

 About the course

 Trainees are placed in their host school from the start of the year and typically spend six weeks in a second school to ensure a breadth of experience.
 Complementing the programme of training sessions at Bishop Grosseteste University, we draw on the expertise and strengths of outstanding classroom teachers, mentors and leadership team members from across the alliance to support participants through a tailored training programme.
-Through our partnership of largely Outstanding and Good schools we offer training places in a wide range of subjects and phases which change annually based on school demand – check the UCAS Teacher Training website for latest information on availability.
+Through our partnership of largely Outstanding and Good schools we offer training places in a wide range of subjects and phases which change annually based on school demand.

-This PGCE course prepares you to teach children in the 5 to 11 age range as a general primary teacher, before placing you in a Special School.
+This PGCE course prepares you to teach children in the 5 to 11 age range as a general primary teacher.
 It is a very practical course with around two-thirds of the time spent in schools, mostly working with teachers and pupils, and around one third spent on directed study, with partnership training in the University and school.
 Find out more on our website

 We will invite you to one of our schools and during the time you are with us you will be asked to complete a number of tasks.
 You will meet with students and staff to discuss topical issues.
 The purpose of the day is for us to get to know you and for you to get to know us.
 Once the interview has taken place the panel will discuss how they can best support you in becoming an outstanding teacher and which one of our schools are best placed to help you achieve.